NakattakaN/anime_dataset_review/README.md

 This project explores what makes certain anime popular — and how factors like genre, studio, source material, and season of release affect audience ratings and engagement.

-Using datasets from **MyAnimeList (MAL)** and **AniList**, along with external data like **Reddit mentions** and my own personal anilist data to understand a users general behaviours.
+Using datasets from **MyAnimeList (MAL)** and **AniList** and my own personal anilist data to understand a users general behaviours.

 The goal is to find meaningful connections between an anime’s features and its success, as well as to see how online attention and release timing influence ratings.

-The latter transformator implementation will use ROBERTA and will try to guess the reddit rate considering MAL and ANILIST ratings.
+The latter transformator implementation will use ROBERTA and will try to guess the popularity considering MAL and ANILIST ratings.

 ---

 ## Motivation

-This projects motivation is to understand the correlation beetwen animes popularity and reddit mentions.
+This projects motivation is to understand the correlation beetwen animes popularity and rating.

 This project looks into questions like:
 - Do specific genres perform better in certain decades or seasons?
 - How do **studios** and **source materials** (manga, novel, game, original) impact ratings?
-- Is there a link between **online hype** (Reddit posts, Google searches) and **user ratings**?
+- Is there a link between **online hype** and **user ratings**?
 - Can we predict an anime’s success from its metadata alone?

 By analyzing these aspects, we can better understand audience behavior and cultural trends within anime communities.